 In fact, our copycat Red Lobster cheese biscuits with Bisquick are better than what you typically get in a restaurant.

 These beauties are loaded with shredded cheddar, baked to golden perfection, lightly brushed with butter, and served hot and fresh from your own kitchen.

 They are great to enjoy with pan seared chicken breasts, Bisquick chicken tenders, an easy sheet pan chicken thighs dinner, or buttermilk pork chops.
 Really, they go perfectly with every entree imaginable!

 - Original Bisquick Baking Mix – if you don’t have one, you can make your own baking mix to use in this and other recipes that call for a boxed baking mix.

 - Milk – the more fat (like whole milk) the better.
-If using 1% skim and non-fat milk, increase the amount of cheddar cheese.
+If using 1%, 2%, or non-fat milk, increase the amount of cheddar cheese.

 - Melted butter – for brushing the tops of baked biscuits.

-- Baking powder – this is optional if you want extra fluffy biscuits.
+- Baking powder – this ingredient is optional, because Bisquick already includes baking powder.
+However, you can include this ingredient if you want extra fluffy biscuits.

-How to Make the Best Bisquick Cheese Biscuits
+How to Make the Best Bisquick Cheddar Bay Biscuits